I Don’t Like My Realtor, What Should I Do?

 When you decide you don’t like your Realtor, it may be time to fire them.
 This isn’t an easy thing, especially if you don’t handle conflict very well.

-Maybe your real estate associate has stopped returning calls or simply isn’t putting in the time to get your home sold or find the right home for you to buy.
-If this is the case, it might be time to fire them.
+Maybe your agent has stopped returning calls or simply isn’t putting in the time to get your home sold or find the right home for you to buy.
+If this is the case, it might be time to fire your Realtor.

-There are several reasons you may need to fire a real estate associate.
-If you simply don’t like them, but they are doing a good job helping you find or sell a home, you may not have a good reason to fire them.
+There are several reasons you may need to fire a Realtor.
+If you simply don’t like them, but they are doing a good job helping you find or sell a home, you may not have a good reason to fire your Realtor.
 Here are some of the signs you may need to end the relationship.

 Your Realtor Doesn’t Return Emails, Calls or Texts